Webpage visitor notifications

 The main informant may hold the clue to the murder but by virtue of their immunity, that key piece of the puzzle cannot be considered.

 With the main informant having secured an immunity agreement with the RCMP years ago, this homicide investigation may soon come to a close if the police are not able to get enough solid evidence to take to Crown Counsel.
-Without a doubt the main informant holds that key piece of the puzzle that is required to solve Lindsay’s murder, but as long as they refuse to co-operate the police may have no other option but to call this a cold case.
+The main informant may hold that key piece of the puzzle that is required to solve Lindsay’s murder, but as long as they choose to keep silent the police may have no other option but to call this a cold case.
 Be assured the Saanich Police and the RCMP are still actively pursuing leads in a desperate attempt to find key information that will help them solve this case without the need for the main informant coming clean.

 The lead investigators on this case have recently been “interrogating” certain people who they believe may be withholding information that is critical to their case.